Learn how to ensure all research support and international collaboration is appropriately disclosed to federal sponsors and Cornell.

 Disclosures do not need to include travel for the sole purpose of a personal vacation or to attend a conference.

-With each proposal submission by Cornell, a completed and signed Form 10 is required.
-In addition to capturing project information and approvals, this document now includes an additional checkbox to record foreign activities related to the project.
+Each proposal submission by Cornell should be completed in RASS.
+In addition to capturing project information and approvals, this system includes a checkbox to record foreign activities related to the project.
 Such activities may include foreign collaborators, foreign consultants, subcontracts to foreign entities, overseas shipments, or travel to foreign countries.
 This checkbox will alert Grant & Contract Officers who may advise that consultation with other Cornell offices (i.e. Global Operations or the Export Control Office) is necessary or helpful to the success of the project.

 Disclosing Foreign Activities to External Sponsors